emmairwin/community_curriculum/participation/design_thinking_for_participation/en/workshop.md

 * **If your group is > 15 and < 40**, do a round of introductions (name, from) and a Tweetable sentence that describes their Participation focus for this workshop.
 * **If your group is > 40 people**, do a round of introductions (name, from) and one word that describes their feeling about being in the workshop today.

+**Note: '<' means less than, and  '>' means greater than**

-### Agree on Participation Focus
+## Agree on Participation Focus

-As a result of the Icebreaker you can likely identify the type of group you're working with.
-Based on the suggestions below, identify the primary focus of the majority of people:
+Based on the story telling introductions, try to identify the primary focus of your group:

 1. A group united around **a functional area perspective**.
 Described as a group of people who regularly work together on goals specific to a project.
 2. A group united around a **common Participation function**.
 Examples would be: 'code contributors or QA'.